 - 1/2 cup loosely packed chopped parsley

-- 1 Tbsp minced fresh rosemary
+- 1 tablespoon minced fresh rosemary

-- 1 Tbsp minced fresh sage
+- 1 tablespoon minced fresh sage

 - 2 teaspoons chopped fresh thyme

 Sauté the chopped onion in olive oil for 3 minutes over medium heat.
 Add the garlic and sauté for another 2 minutes, or until the garlic begins to brown.
 Remove from heat.
 Transfer the onions, garlic, and oil to a large bowl to cool down.

 Once the onions are cool to the touch, add the ground turkey, salt, pepper, and herbs into the bowl.
 Using your hands, gently mix everything until well combined.
 You want the herbs mixed in without overworking the meat (which would make the burgers tough).

 If using a frying pan, put a little oil in the pan first to help keep the burgers from sticking.
 A trick my mother uses when making burgers in a cast iron frying pan is to sprinkle the bottom of the pan with a little salt.
-The salt acts sort of like ball-bearings, keeping the patties from sticking when you go to flip them.
+The salt acts sort of like ball bearings, keeping the patties from sticking when you go to flip them.